timxzz/timxzz.github.io/_posts/2023-03-10-computers-vs-llms.md

 Language models (LMs) are trained specifically for one out of many natural language processing (NLP) tasks.
 By simply scaling them up to large LMs (LLMs), they emerge the ability to solve many other NLP tasks that they have not been trained for.
 This emergence of zero-shot problem solving ability of LLMs surprised the community.
-In this blog, we draw an overlooked connection between LLMs and modern computers that also emerge zero-shot problem solving abilities.
+In this blog post, we draw an overlooked connection between LLMs and modern computers that also emerge zero-shot problem solving abilities.
 We discuss their similarities in capability, architecture, and history, and then use these similarities to motivate a different perspective on understanding LLMs and the prompting paradigm.
 We hope this connection can help us gain a deeper understanding of LLMs, and can spark discussions between the core computer science community and the foundation model community.